The substance and structure of your Course gets built in the Course Builder.

 Managing Course Items

-Once created, you've got a number of ways to further manage and modify your course items.
+Once created, you've got several ways to manage and modify your course items further.
 Hover over any item to see a menu of icons in the upper right:

-To edit an item, simply click the edit icon ( ).
-This brings up the same edit form as when initially creating an item, allowing you to change whatever details, set or clear reminders, notifications, and so on.
+To edit an item, click the edit icon ( ).
+This brings up the same edit form as when initially creating an item, allowing you to change details, set or clear reminders, notifications, etc.

-The hand icon allows you to drag the item to change the order within a day, or move to another day.
-Note that moving an item within a day does not affect the order the item is assigned.
+The hand icon allows you to drag the item to change the order within a day or move to another day.
+Note that moving an item within a day does not affect the order in which the item is assigned.
 Items are dispensed in a Course according to their assignment time.

-Much like the "collapse all" link in the Course Builder Tools area, you can collapse a single item by clicking the downward facing arrow.
+Like the "collapse all" link in the Course Builder Tools area, you can collapse a single item by clicking the downward-facing arrow.

 Cloning an item

-To make an item repeat at a set frequency, click the "do this multiple times..." link, and set the number of times you'd like to perform the clone.
-It's also possible to skip weekends by ticking that box.
+To make an item repeat at a set frequency, click the "do this multiple times..." link and set the number of times you'd like to perform the clone.
+You can also skip weekends by ticking that box.

-For example, say we've got a daily tracking Worksheet that we'd like our clients to fill out every day for a month, but only on weekdays.
+For example, say we've got a daily tracking Worksheet that we'd like our clients to fill out daily for a month, but only on weekdays.
 Here's how we can get exactly that with just a few clicks:

-Tip: You do not have to clone a Metric to match its duration.
-If a Metric is set to be 30 days long, it can just be set in motion on a particular day of the course, and then continue to run on it's own.
-A Metric can even outlast a Course (e.g. you can start a 90-day Metric Day 1 of a one day course, and it will keep on for all 90 days).
+Tip: You do not clone a Metric to match its duration.
+If a Metric is set to be 30 days long, it can just be set in motion on a particular day of the course and then continue to run on its own.
+A Metric can even outlast a Course (e.g., you can start a 90-day Metric on Day 1 of a one-day course, which will continue for all 90 days).

 Following Items

-Sometimes it is useful to share a file or send a note or assign something else only after some other assignment has been completed.
-Actions, Files, and Worksheets are "followable" items, which means that you can make other item assignments dependent on their completion.
-The items that are attached to these Actions, Files, and Worksheets are known as "following" items, because they are only dispatched following the completion of the item they follow
+Sometimes, it is useful to share a file, send a note, or assign something else only after some other assignment has been completed.
+Actions, Files, and Worksheets are "followable" items, meaning you can make other item assignments dependent on their completion.
+The items that are attached to these Actions, Files, and Worksheets are known as "following" items because they are only dispatched following the completion of the item they follow

 Once dropped, the usual interface for setting up the item appears: